Abbas Araghchi: 2017–24

 From 2017 to 2021, he served as political deputy at the foreign ministry.
-In August 2021, Abbas Araghchi was replaced as deputy foreign minister and chief nuclear negotiator by Ali Bagheri, following the inauguration of president Ebrahim Raisi.
-State media reported that Araghchi’s role was reduced to that of ministry adviser, a move analysts viewed as signalling a shift toward a more hardline approach in Iran’s nuclear policy.
+In August 2021, Araghchi was replaced as deputy foreign minister for political affairs and chief nuclear negotiator by Ali Bagheri Kani, following the inauguration of president Ebrahim Raisi.
+State media reported that Araghchi's role was reduced to that of ministry adviser, a move analysts viewed as signalling a shift toward a more hardline approach in Iran's nuclear policy.

-Following his removal from the foreign ministry, Araghchi briefly withdrew from public life before being appointed by Supreme Leader Ali Khamenei as secretary of the Strategic Council on Foreign Relations, an advisory body to the Office of the Supreme Leader.
-The appointment, viewed as unexpected by observers, restored his influence in foreign policy circles and positioned him closer to Khamenei’s inner circle.
+Following his removal from the foreign ministry, Araghchi briefly withdrew from public life.
+In October 2021 he was appointed by council chairman Kamal Kharrazi as secretary of the Strategic Council on Foreign Relations, an advisory body to the Office of the Supreme Leader of Iran.
+The appointment, viewed as unexpected by observers, restored his influence in foreign policy circles and positioned him closer to Supreme Leader Ali Khamenei's inner circle.